Working out how much your property is worth can be difficult.

-A desktop property valuation offers a quicker and more affordable way to get a general figure.
+A desktop property valuation offers a quicker and more affordable way to do it.

 But how reliable are they?